Regulatory Compliance and Environmental Conservation

 MSUE and Michigan Farm Bureau

-The Michigan Manure Hauler Certification Program is a voluntary training program which helps to prevent manure application problems before they occur through increased nutrient management plan implementation and responsible manure application.
+The Michigan Manure Hauler Certification Program is a voluntary training program that helps to prevent manure application problems before they occur through increased nutrient management plan implementation and responsible manure application.
 There are three levels to the program.
-Each comes with new skills relevant information and an on-site inspection from experts who can
+Each comes with new skills, relevant information, and an on-site inspection from experts who can help talk through any questions a hauler may have.

 • Michigan On Farm Produce Safety Program